pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 Fuelled by a temporary insanity &mdash; being on a coach for 5 hours can do that to you &mdash; I decided to take a lovely walk along the coastal road.
 I looped back through the [Southern Walk Way](https://wellington.govt.nz/recreation/outdoors/walks-and-walkways/across-the-city/southern-walkway) which, I learned, was a _very_ steep path along the side of the hill.

-After about 1km cosplaying as a mountain goat, I made it back in one piece.
+After about 1 km cosplaying as a mountain goat, I made it back in one piece.

 We decided to go out to dinner at [Lulu Bar](https://www.lulubar.co.nz/), which I thoroughly recommend if you like cocktails!
 On our way back to the hotel we stopped in the town square where a brass band called 'Crash Bandihoot' had set up:

 {% include video id="LZSmIW6fPSs" provider="youtube" %}

-I've never been to New Orleans, but from extensive research watching _NCIS: New Orleans_, Wellington was giving off a very laid back and fancy free vibe.
+I've never been to New Orleans, but from extensive research watching _NCIS: New Orleans_, Wellington was giving off a very laid back and fancy-free vibe.

-There was a lot for us to see and do in Wellington so we will be spending 4 nights in our hotel.
+There was a lot for us to see and do in Wellington, so we will be spending 4 nights in our hotel.
 I even dared to unpack our suitcase a little.

 ## Saturday 8<sup>th</sup>: Getting Wētā Again

 Well, here we are again.
-In the next edition we will go off road to more filming locations, as well as spending more time at Wētā.
+In the next edition we will go off-road to more filming locations, as well as spending more time at Wētā.

 Kia Ora!
 See you in [part 5](2024-10-21-new-zealand-5.md)!